LarsKusanagi/OCP-Cut-Character-Models/README.md

 # OCP-Cut-Character-Models
-This project is for characters who are cut from Ravensoft version Marvel Ultimate Alliance 1 release or not make it in DLC, nor not appearing in X-Men Legends duology. "*" denotes for early bird cameo costumes.
-Bonus features also adds new menu & idle animations on one of these characters
+This project is to provide raw assets for characters who are cut from Ravensoft version Marvel Ultimate Alliance 1 release or not make it in DLC, nor not appearing in X-Men Legends duology. "*" denotes for early bird cameo costumes.
+Bonus features also adds some new animations on one of these characters.
+Open for collaboration.

 List of Characters
 * Longshot - Originally planned as PSP exclusive.
 All models recreated by myself.
 Original Modified sources by NorrinRadd and BaconWizard